RAF Bassingbourn: Hollywood at Bassingbourn

 During 1943 RAF Bassingbourn was the focus of a number of media events.
 The station and its locality were featured in the documentary film Memphis Belle: A Story of a Flying Fortress.
 One of the Memphis Belle's propellers stands to greet you at the gatehouse on entering the Army Training Regiment.
 The airfield and group were also the subject of a series of newspaper articles written by John Steinbeck during the spring and summer of 1943.
 Captain Clark Gable had temporary duty at Bassingbourn while producing a gunnery film for the USAAF.
 It also served as the location for the fictional "28th Bomb Group" in the 1950 Humphrey Bogart film Chain Lightning.
 Away from Hollywood, but still in the movies, RAF Bassingbourn was also the setting for the Airfield-based shots in the 1955 film, The Dambusters, featuring Richard Todd and Michael Redgrave.

-In 1986/7 Stanley Kubrick used the barracks as a lot (Paris Island) in his film, Full Metal Jacket.
+In 1986/7 Stanley Kubrick used the barracks as a lot (Parris Island) in his film, Full Metal Jacket.
 The fake palm trees were there for a few years afterwards.